conan-io/docs/installation.rst

 .. code-block:: bash

     Consumer commands
-      install    Installs the requirements specified in a conanfile (.py or .txt). config     Manages configuration.
-Edits the conan.conf or installs config files. get        Gets a file or list a directory of a given reference or package. info       Gets information about the dependency graph of a recipe.
+      install    Installs the requirements specified in a recipe (conanfile.py or conanfile.txt). config     Manages Conan configuration.
+      get        Gets a file or list a directory of a given reference or package. info       Gets information about the dependency graph of a recipe.
       ...